 Spiny Spiders

-Curaçao does not have large hairy spiders like the feared Tarantulas in South America, but it does have a large number of other species, most of which are so small that they are hardly noticeable.
-Most spiders on Curaçao are well camouflaged and ‘disappear’ in their natural environment.
+Aruba and Curaçao do not have large hairy spiders like the feared Tarantulas in South America, but they do have a large number of other species, most of which are so small that they are hardly noticeable.
+Most spiders on the islands are well camouflaged and ‘disappear’ in their natural environment.
 They are mainly brownish and greyish in colour and therefore do not stand out against the same brownish and greyish colours that are mainly seen in nature.

 Spiny Orb Weaver on Curaçao.
 Photo by Michelle Pors-da Costa Gomez